-Think through the calendar year—what expenses will you have coming up?
 You know Christmas is in December every year, so there’s no reason to act like it suddenly snuck up on you.
-Start stashing away money for Christmas now!
-Go ahead and plan for the special occasions that happen throughout the year, every year.
-Birthdays, anniversaries and holidays are set dates that shouldn’t surprise you or your budget.
+Start stashing away money for your Christmas budget now so it won’t feel like it’s hitting you (and your wallet) all at once.

 4. Subtract your income from your expenses to equal zero.

 Ideally, this number should be zero, but it might take some practice.
-Don’t be shocked or worried if they don’t balance each other out.
+Don’t be shocked or worried if your income and expenses don’t balance each other out.
 This just means you need to do something to bring one of the numbers up, the other down, or both.
 But whatever you do, don’t spend anything that’s not accounted for.
 If you budget $100 for eating out and you’re already at $95, shop on the dollar menu.
 Don’t break your plan!

-If you’re spending more than you make, you need to make some cuts so your income and outgo are equal.
-To reduce expenses, try buying generic at the grocery store, using coupons or the store’s app, making coffee instead of buying it, or catching a carpool to work.
+If you’re spending more than you’re taking home, you need to make some cuts so your income and outgo are equal.
+To reduce expenses, try buying generic at the grocery store, using coupons or the store’s app, drinking homemade coffee, or catching a carpool to work.
 If you need to generate more money, start a side hustle or sell some things.

 Here’s the deal with a zero-based budget: Every dollar must have a name!
 That means you must have zero dollars left to budget.
 If you fill out every item in your budget and come out $100 ahead (meaning you have nothing for that $100 to do), you haven’t finished your budget.
 You must assign that remaining $100 to something.
 Whatever you decide is up to you.
 But if you don’t give it a name, it will be spent carelessly, and you’ll end up scratching your head over that missing $100 you thought you had.

 You May Also Like